 Norway’s Statoil pulls $120M wind project in Maine

 The company said in a statement that changes in terms with the state and scheduling delays “made the project outlook too uncertain to proceed.”
-Statoil says it’s now focusing on pursuing a project in Scotland that it also has been working on for the last three years.
+Statoil said it was focusing on a project in Scotland while continuing to explore the United States’ offshore wind market.

-An Associated Press review of documents found that the administration had initially floated “a much more aggressive effort to explicitly void” Statoil’s agreement.
+An Associated Press review of documents found the administration had also initially floated “a much more aggressive effort to explicitly void” Statoil’s agreement even before its move to reopen bidding became public.
 In effect, the state would limit the amount that home and business owners would pay for the project to about half of what Statoil had proposed.

 The governor’s top energy official said Tuesday that Statoil has long expressed concerns about the U.S. regulatory environment.
 He said it was prudent for the state to consider other proposals for a contract that will require a 20-year commitment from ratepayers.